Our Wonderful World

 https://whiterosemaths.com/homelearning/year-1/ (White Rose Hub is the curriculum we follow for Maths - they have provided home learning content specific to Year 1)

-SCIENCE – See the Twinkl Home learning pack for work on Everyday Materials.
-The project homework letter also suggests a materials based homework task.
-We have also been learning about Seasons.
-Why not make a rain gauge and keep a record of the amount of rainfall.
-Keep a weather diary, watch weather reports and practice being a weather reporter in front of an audience.
+Our project homework letter often suggests homework tasks that are linked to our science topics.
+A science focus throughout Year 1 is Seasonal Change.
+At home, why not make a rain gauge and keep a record of the amount of rainfall?
+With your child, keep a weather diary, and watch weather reports and practice being a weather reporter in front of an audience.

-Stay healthy and stay happy – and thank you for visiting, reading and continuing with your education during this challenging time!
+Stay healthy and stay happy – and thank you for visiting, reading and continuing to support your child's education.